saturnlighting/literature-review/README.md

 **Abstract**

 <Background>Evidence shows that darkness discourages people from
 cycling.
-This is mostly due to a higher perceived danger of cyclists at night from motorised traffic and personal security.
-This disproportionately affect women, the elderly, and disadvantaged groups.
-<Aim>This paper provides a review on the scientific literature that
+This is due to a higher perceived danger of cyclists at night from motorised traffic and personal security, which disproportionately affect women, the elderly, and disadvantaged groups. <Aim>This paper provides a review on the scientific literature that intersects between cycling and road lighting to better understand the relationship between both terms. <Method>We used a hybrid systematic and snowballing method.
-intersects between cycling and road lighting to better understand the relationship between both terms. <Method>We used a hybrid systematic and snowballing method.
-TBC studies on several disciplines such as engineering and technology, transportation, road safety, and public health were reviewed. <Results>The literature suggests that… Gaps in the literature are… <Conclusion>
+TBC studies on several disciplines such as engineering, transport, road safety, and public health were reviewed. <Results>The literature suggests that… Gaps in the literature are… <Conclusion>

 **Keywords**